swcarpentry/training-course/_submissions/round-12/0/2015-02-05-about-ben-weinstein.md

 *What I found hardest about using Git the first time was...*
 Understanding how to merge files using the command line!
 I use git frequently, but mostly as a version control, and at most with 2 or 3 other people working on separate files within the same repository.
 The social coding aspect is still a little hard to me, even after using git for a few years.
 In addition, my R workspace often exceeds the 100mb upload and causes pushes to fail.
-Removing a file from a past git commit if a difficult and annoying task.
+Removing a file from a past git commit is a difficult and annoying task.